-Most of the documents or relics discovered are not directly connected to his name.
-But a conical stele (stone slab) excavated from Elephantine is definite proof of Huni’s importance in Egyptian history; this 160 cm long and 50 cm wide stele was made of red granite and greatly resembled the typical Benben style of the ancient Egyptians.
-The front part of this stele bears an inscription about a royal palace named “Palace of the headband of Huni” in the ancient Egyptian language, and also the name of the Pharaoh is distinctly written over this stele.
-Now this one was discovered in 1909 and is now preserved in Cairo Museum as Object JE 41556.
+Most documents or relics discovered are not directly connected to his name.
+But a conical stele (stone slab) excavated from Elephantine proves Huni's importance in Egyptian history; this 160 cm long and 50 cm wide stele was made of red granite and greatly resembled the typical Benben style of the ancient Egyptians.
+The front part of this stele bears an inscription about a royal palace named "Palace of the headband of Huni" in the ancient Egyptian language.
+Also, the name of the Pharaoh is distinctly written over this stele.
+This one was discovered in 1909 and is now preserved in Cairo Museum as Object JE 41556.

-The second piece of concrete evidence of Huni is a polished stone bowl, discovered in 2007, from the Mastaba tomb AS -54 in South Abusir, which was probably built for the burial of any senior court official of the Pharaoh.
-This stone bowl is made of magnesite and the name of Huni is inscribed on it, without any cartouche, but with the title of ‘Njswt-Bity’.
+The second piece of concrete evidence of Huni is a polished stone bowl, discovered in 2007, from the Mastaba tomb AS -54 in South Abusir.
+This tomb was probably built for the burial of any senior court official of the Pharaoh.
+The bowl is made of magnesite, and the name of Huni is inscribed on it, without any cartouche but with the title of 'Njswt-Bity.'

-Another proof of Huni’s reign is found at mastaba L-6 at Saqqara, dedicated to Metjen, an Egyptian official who belonged at the end of the Third Dynasty, i.e. at the court of Pharaoh Huni.
-An inscription is excavated here, which bears the name of Huni in hieroglyphics, that read as Njswt-Hw.
+Another proof of Huni's reign is at Saqqara's mastaba L-6, dedicated to Metjen.
+An Egyptian official who belonged to the end of the Third Dynasty, i.e., at the court of Pharaoh Huni, Metjen.
+An inscription is excavated here, bearing the name of Huni in hieroglyphics that read as Njswt-Hw.